Simpore bags brace as Dinamo-BSUPC maul ABFF U19 | Goal.com

 Simpore is enjoying an incredible start to life in Belarus, having scored her seventh goal in seven matches in a 6-0 Belarusian Women's Cup triumph over Zorka-BSU last Wednesday.

-Dinamo went into the contest on the heels of seven games with no defeats and extended the feat with the latest win, with contributions of Cameroon's Claudia Dabda and Burkina Faso's Simpore.
+Dinamo went into the contest on the heels of seven games with no defeats and extended the feat with the latest win thanks to Cameroon's Claudia Dabda and Burkina Faso's Simpore.

 Anastasia Shlapakova opened the scoring for the hosts to launch the goal feast for Maleyew Yury's side after just four minutes into the tie.